reenasheoran/reenasheoran/README.md

 - 👀 I’m interested in blockchain related projects.
 - 🌱 I’m currently learning the machine learning using blockchain.
 - 💞️ I’m looking to collaborate on real-world machine learning/deep learning projects.
-- 📫 You can reach me at reena.aneer@gmail.com
+- 📫 You can reach me at reena.sheoran@ucalgary.ca

 <!---
 reenasheoran/reenasheoran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.